KhyathiNoothi/portfolio/README.md

 I love learning new technologies and continuously improving my skills through hands-on projects.
 I focus on writing simple, efficient, and well-structured code.

 I am a quick learner, highly motivated, and always eager to explore new tools and concepts.
 My goal is to grow as a developer and contribute to meaningful and impactful projects.
 ---

-##  About My Portfolio
+**About My Portfolio:**

 This portfolio represents my skills, projects, and progress as a developer.
-It is designed with a clean and simple interface to provide a smooth user experience. the web
+It is designed with a clean and simple interface to provide a smooth user experience.

 The website includes sections such as About, Projects, and Contact, making it easy to navigate and understand my work.
-It highlights my projects and demonstrates my understanding of frontend development.
 ---
 ##  Technologies Used
 * HTML5